iamismile/web-dev-resources/readme.md

 - [OpenWeather](https://openweathermap.org/guide) - Simple and fast and free weather API from OpenWeatherMap you have access to current weather data, hourly, 5- and 16-day forecasts.
 - [SWAPI](https://swapi.dev) - The Star Wars API.
 - [Quotes REST API](http://quotes.rest) - They Said So has more than 1 million+ quotes in the database, the largest such database in the world.
 And Quotes API gives easy way to access the data.
+- [Rapid API](https://rapidapi.com/hub) - Rapid api contains is one of the largest API tool suite which contains lots of free APIs along with their documnetation, a dedeicated section called [Rapid API learn](https://rapidapi.com/learn), which contains guides and tutorials about using and creating APIs.

 ### 🛠 DEVELOPER TOOLS